wulfnor/travel-log/README.md

 ## Description

-Simple learning app for in node.js, express, mondodg
+Simple learning app for in node.js, express, mongodb